-Housing is becoming increasingly unaffordable, with property in Devon costing more than 10 times the average salary in 2021; about 20% higher than the rest of the UK.
-Private rent stock levels across Devon fell by around 50% between 2019 and 2021.
-Devon had 11,100 second homes registered during 2021, an increase of around 2% since 2019.
-These figures underestimate the real number of homes being used for Airbnb and other purposes.
+Pressures on housing affordability have increased, with Devon now at 10.35 times the average salary in 2021; 20% higher than the rest of the UK.
+Private rent stock levels across Devon fell by 50% between 2019 and 2021.
+Devon had 11,100 second homes registered during 2021, a 2% increase since 2019.
+These figures underestimate the number of homes used for Airbnb, etc.

 Fuel poverty and poor housing conditions, particularly in the private rented sector, are a major issue, especially in rural parts of North and West Devon, which impacts on health and wellbeing.
+Homelessness is increasing, with more than 15,000 families on the housing register in 2022 and average house prices more than 9 times annual earnings (compared to 7 times nationally).

-The supported housing available to people as they grow older in Devon is limited and housing options are often focused on age rather than need, which limits choice.
+The supported housing available to adults of working age in Devon is limited and housing options are often focused on age rather than need, which limits choice.
 For example, Extra Care Housing is currently exclusively for older people and Supported Living is mainly for people with disabilities and/or mental health needs.
-There are also limited options in the community to support people with dementia and we need more and greater flexibility of these housing models across Devon.
+We need more of these housing models across Devon.